awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ## Conclusion

 The GRU-SA2C methods outperform the NonDL methods across the two datasets.
+We would expect this because without using reinforcement learning the model will not properly discount out of training distribution results.
+So adding this regularization term of advantage helps the model stay within the range of it's training data.

 ### Example